Acknowledgement of country

 5

-Increase in the number of social housing dwellings owned or managed by Launch Housing
+Increase in number of clients who sustain tenancies in long-term properties owned or managed by Launch Housing

 6